After A Third Grader Lost Everything In A House Fire, His Classmates Saved The Day

 “Every adult and even a few students had tears swelling up in their eyes who were in the room to witness this.
 I feel extremely blessed to have witnessed the pure love and giving from the hearts of the third-grade students at my school.”

 House fires, like the one Daniel’s family endured, are more common than one might think.
 Just last month, a Florida family experienced the tragedy, according to The Inquisitr.
-What made this story unique was that the family’s dog, a Jack Russel terrier, woke up each member of the family by barking so that they could safely get out of the home in time.
+What made this story unique was that the family’s dog, a Jack Russell Terrier, woke up each member of the family by barking so that they could safely get out of the home in time.
 Unfortunately, the little dog died after saving everyone’s lives.